openstack/tacker/doc/source/reference/vim_config.rst

   $ bash TACKER_ROOT/tools/gen_vim_config.sh
   Config for OpenStack VIM 'vim_config.yaml' generated.

 This script is helpful to configure VIM, finds required parameters for the configuration from your environment.
 For OpenStack VIM, parameters are retrieved from environment variables of OpenStack.
-On the other hand, for Kubernets VIM, parameters are retrieved via ``kubectl`` command.
+On the other hand, for Kubernetes VIM, parameters are retrieved via ``kubectl`` command.
 If you use Kubernetes VIM with default parameters, just add option ``-t k8s`` or ``-t kubernetes`` explicitly.